tflood849/configure-ad/README.md

 # Active Directory Home Lab

 ## Objective
-This project demonstrates hands-on experience building and managing a basic Active Directory environment similar to what is used in enterprise and academic IT environments.
+This project demonstrates my hands-on experience building and managing a basic Active Directory environment similar to what is used in corporate enterprises and academic IT environments.

 ## Tools & Technologies
 - VirtualBox